 The client addressed Softeq to help them integrate the WORM (Write Once, Read-Many) technology into their flash memory cards to provide the ability to safely keep sensitive data like security camera video, court testimonies, and cash register records.

 Japanese police agencies were among the first who incorporated the new secure technology.
 Since some certain crimes in Japan are not subject to statute of limitations, the ability to retain evidence for many decades is a must.
 Japanese law enforcement agencies have integrated the “tamper-proof” cards into its forensic image archiving system to reap the following benefits:

 The memory card provides easy handling: a police officer simply inserts the card into an SD WORM-compatible digital camera and captures images.
 Later, they can be transferred to a computer with the originals remaining intact on the WORM card.
 After extensive testing, Japanese police agencies continue to use it in all units - for police officers, investigators, and other law enforcement officials.

 Built on the TrustedFlash™ platform with integrated digital rights management capabilities, the WORM-enabled SD card utilizes RSA 128/256 algorithm for public-key cryptography and supports the leading advanced encryption standards such as AES 128/256, SHA 128/256, and Digital Certificate.

 WORM-enabled SD cards have proven invaluable for a wide array of fields where having convenient access to protected data like video, audio, confidential information, and personal data, is especially critical.

-The technology has also seen a wider adoption in the commercial sectors by providers of music, games, movies, and other content who sell their products for mobile phones, laptop computers, PDAs, and other portable devices either as cards available in retail stores or as downloadable files.
+This technology has also been widely adopted in the commercial sectors by suppliers of music, games, films and other content that sell products for mobile phones, laptops, PDAs and other portable devices, either in the form of cards available in retail stores or as downloadable files.